Back

 • 2.2% for services or self-employed activities falling under the BNC tax regime

 The payment is final and non-refundable.
-This system is particularly attractive for tax households paying income tax under the traditional system.
+This system is particularly attractive for tax households that pay income tax under the traditional system.
 However, to qualify, reference tax income for the year N-2 must not exceed a certain threshold.

 Micro-business and marriage: how do you file your tax return?